"Journey to Guatemala: Learn, Serve, Lead with Colleen Biggs" - April 13 - 24, 2023

 DAY 2, April 15 - Antigua - After breakfast, those up for a hike will gather together to trek and take in city views from Cerro de la Cruz.
 We’ll take you to a Jade Factory and for a Chocolate experience, including a delicious cup of Mayan hot chocolate!
 From there, we will visit a suite of exquisite museums, and have dinner at the magnificent Santa Domingo Monastery.
 Hosted: Breakfast, Jade tour and Mayan chocolate refreshment, Monastery Museums, Dinner

-DAY 3, April 16 – Antigua to Quetzaltenango – After breakfast we will travel by comfortable bus into the facinating colonial city of Quetzaltenango.
-We will check into our accommodations at the top-rated establishment in town, family-run Pension Bonifaz.
-Rest for awhile, then meet for happy hour and join us for an optional dinner at a local eatery, or relax.
-Hosted: Breakfast, Happy Hour
+DAY 3, April 16 – Antigua to San Martin Chiquito – After breakfast we will travel by comfortable bus into the village of San Martín Chiquito nestled in the Guatemalan highlands.
+We will check into our accommodations at the top-rated Eco Guest House@San Martín.
+We will rest for a while, then meet for happy hour and gather for a delicious dinner.
+Hosted: Breakfast, Dinner

-SERVE • DAY 5, 6, 7, April 18, 19, 20 - Service Days in the Highlands, Stay San Martín Chiquito – After breakfast we will travel to the village of San Martín Chiquito and check into our lovely accommodations at the recently completed Local Hope owned and operated Eco Guest House@San Martin.
-There we will be welcomed, check in, tour the various projects and take a walk through the village.
-After a delicious lunch, we will begin to undertake individual projects customized to match your skills and interests.
+SERVE • DAY 5, 6, 7, April 18, 19, 20 - Service Days in the Highlands, San Martín Chiquito – After breakfast we will begin to undertake individual projects customized to match your skills and interests.
 Here, the rich traditions of the past are still practiced even as the young people work to become competitive in the job market so they can create a better life at home for their families.
 As just some of the options, build and deliver chicken coops, deliver clean water filters, work in a clinic, teach English, visit a local market, learn a Mayan recipe or teach your favorite one; learn to backstrap weave or take Spanish (additional costs) and more.
 Each day promises fulfilling work!
-Each evening, an optional group dinner location will be announced.
+Each evening, enjoy a delicious group dinner at El Comal, the diningroom associated with our accommodation.
 Hosted: Breakfast, Lunch, Dinner

 During our stay at the lake, your nightly dinner is included as well as optional kayaking, a hiking tour and other activities.